A Beginners Guide to Cryptocurrency

-The decentralised nature of the digital currencies presents the biggest legal risk to Cryptocurrencies.
+The decentralised nature of digital currencies presents the biggest legal risk to Cryptocurrencies.
 These currencies are not backed by any Reserves, neither issued by Government backed agencies.

-Blockchain technology and cryptography remain the biggest advantage offering Cybersecurity to investors.
+Blockchain technology and cryptography remain the biggest advantage of offering Cybersecurity to investors.
 It also poses the biggest threat for investors against cyber fraud and theft.
 Retail investors are particularly prone to hacking and cyber theft attacks.